Knatts Valley

-Knatts Valley is a hamlet situated in the West Kingsdown civil parish in the county of Kent, England.
+Knatts Valley is a hamlet in the civil parish of West Kingsdown, in the Sevenoaks district, in the county of Kent, England.

 It was originally a rural community consisting mainly of several smallholdings: the principal farms being Knatts Farm (sheep), giving its name to the area; and Maplescombe Farm (cattle).
 One settlement in the valley is Romney Street; the word street meaning hamlet in these parts of Kent.

 To the east there is a development of housing within a wooded area, mainly of detached housing, and to the west is a similar development — "East Hill".
 There is a golf course and a residential caravan park.
 Here is also an unlicensed airstrip, being part of Romney Street Farm, with a north–south grass runway east of Upper Wood.